- You are going on a trip to Japan, but you don't speak a word of Japanese. You want to be able to speak enough Japanese to be able to go shopping.

 Other convenient websites

-Aside from conversation, you can get find out some other useful information before you leave for Japan on the following sites.
+Aside from conversation, you can get find out some other useful information before you leave for Japan on the following site.

 Here you can gather all kinds of information on Japanese culture, sightseeing, society, history, nature and fashion.